 Since 1995, EtonHouse has been a well-known and trusted name that offers a through-train K12 education pathway from Pre-School to High School.
 You can choose from the multiple campuses islandwide to send your child to an EtonHouse pre-school or primary school near your home and then transition to their boutique K-12 campus centrally located at Orchard.
 The Orchard campus offers levels from Year 1-13.
 The school follows the UK Key Stage curriculum followed by the Cambridge IGCSE in secondary and the IB Diploma in the sixth form.
 Middleton International School, also part of EtonHouse, and offers an affordable international school option for families.
 It provides the UK International Primary Years (IPC) curriculum in the primary years, followed by the Cambridge IGCSE and A-Levels in the sixth form.

-Brighton College (Singapore) is set to open in August 2020 and will provide an outstanding education for children aged 18 months to 11 years that is supported by its three key pillars of curiosity, confidence, and kindness.
+Brighton College (Singapore) provides an outstanding education for children aged 18 months to 11 years that is supported by its three key pillars of curiosity, confidence, and kindness.
 This ethos will support the delivery of the Brighton College Curriculum, incorporating the UK’s Early Years Foundation Stage and English National Curriculum, together with a rich co-curricular program.
 Click HERE for more information on admissions.

 Brighton College, 1 Chuan Lane, Singapore 554299, +65 6505 9790, www.brightoncollege.sg